-As a College of Liberal Arts Sociology degree undergrad, you’ll learn what sociology is and how you can apply it to see the world and its people differently.
+As a College of Liberal Arts Sociology undergraduate student, you’ll learn what Sociology is and how you can apply it to see the world and its people differently.
 You’ll learn the skills and knowledge you need to build a successful career through flexible coursework unique to your goals.

 What Is Sociology Anyway?

 Sociologists study everything that humans do together from sex to politics…

 - everything humans produce from families to cities…

 - everything that defines the experience of human life from birth to adolescence to adulthood to old age to death…

 - even national and international relations and the conflicts they generate…

 - including social movements and how they lead to social change…

 - as well as the implications of gender, race, sexuality, nationality and birth order…